MikeWooster/api-client/README.md

 # REST APIs correctly adhering to the status codes to provide meaningful
 # responses will raise the appropriate exeptions.
 >>> client.get_todo(450)
-ClientBadRequestError: 404 Error: Not Found for url: https://jsonplaceholder.typicode.com/todos/450
+NotFound: 404 Error: Not Found for url: https://jsonplaceholder.typicode.com/todos/450

 >>> try:
 ...     client.get_todo(450)
-... except ClientError:
+... except APIClientError:
-...     print("All client exceptions inherit from ClientError") "All client exceptions inherit from ClientError"
+...     print("All client exceptions inherit from APIClientError") "All client exceptions inherit from APIClientError"

 ```